la2050/archive/_projects/2016/continue-to-empower-young-adults-in-l-a-through-the-visual-and-performing-arts.md

   With more funding, PIECES can make more of this happen.
 Ensuring that more young people stay hungry and encouraged to reach for their goals.
+Please explain how you will define and measure success for your project.​: >- We measure our success by the number of individuals that we are able to serve – attendance/participation numbers.
+It is also measured by the number of members engaged in entrepreneurial, educational or mid-career professional activities.
+How can the LA2050 community and other stakeholders help your proposal succeed?:
+  - 'Money '
+  - Volunteers
+  - Advisors/board members
+  - 'Staff '
+  - Publicity/awareness
+  - Infrastructure (building/space/vehicles etc.)
+  - 'Education/training '
+  - Technical infrastructure (computers etc.)
+  - Community outreach
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2016/continue-to-empower-young-adults-in-l-a-through-the-visual-and-performing-arts/skild-prod.s3.amazonaws.com/myla2050/images/custom540/4928931823741-team90.jpg
 organization_name: PIECES